 Chloe in the Afternoon.
 An afternoon movie: basement screening room at the University of Washington film & video department, probably 1979.
 Why was I seeing the film there?
 Maybe it showed in the ASUW film series.
 I don’t think I actually had an official reason to see it, I think I missed the public showing and requested it (you could do that in those days).
 Movie must have started late, because the man who ran the office shut the projector down with about ten minutes to go, and closed up the booth.
 He wanted to go home.
 I didn’t see the end of the film for another ten years or so.
 However, I gave the same gentleman a ride home from a screening or two, and he gave me a beautiful poster for Rohmer’s Perceval.
 I don’t know whether he was unconsciously making up for pulling the plug on Chloe.
 But of all the Rohmer films to end prematurely, Chloe in the Afternoon, a story of romance deferred and denied, might be the right one.

 Perceval le Gallois.
 See above.
 Saw this for the first time Dec.
 4, 1979, at the University of Washington Office of Lectures and Concerts Autumn Quarter Film Series.
 I know this, because I have the program note from that evening.
-The note was written by Lindsay Michimoto, who, that same quarter, was giving me extremely valuable writing advice as the T.A. in the first film class I ever took.
+The note was written by Lindsay Michimoto, who, one year earlier, gave me extremely valuable writing advice as the T.A. in the first film class I ever took.
 That class made me a goner for studying film.
 My first published writing would appear in Movietone News magazine in March 1980, which had a photograph of Fabrice Luchini in Perceval on the cover.
 He was skinny and had long blond hair like me and I identified a little with him.

 Le beau mariage.
 Underappreciated masterpiece.
 Now I was actually writing, and I included this in my accounting of the Ten Best of 1982, in the newsletter of the Seattle Film Society, The Informer, which I edited.
 In that short take, I said, “With his typically bemused wisdom, Rohmer shows us how utterly necessary it is to be foolish.”
 Please don’t blame the movie for that sentence.
 I was 24 years old.
 Any good critical writing is autobiographical, and I think I was doing some foolish things (not interesting or dark or cool foolish things, just foolish things), and trying to make myself feel better through a Rohmer film.